eisenbruch/trafficvision-chrome-extension/README.md

 - Seamless authentication with the main TrafficVision.Live site
 - Background music streaming (Nightride FM) that continues even when side panel is closed

+## Installation (Pre-packaged)

+1. Download `TrafficVisionLive-Chrome.zip` from this repository
+1. Open Chrome and navigate to `chrome://extensions/`
+1. Enable **Developer mode** using the toggle in the top right corner
+1. Drag and drop the zip file onto the extensions page, or click **Load unpacked** and select the extracted folder
+1. The TrafficVision.Live extension icon will appear in your Chrome toolbar

 ## Installation (Development)

 1. Clone/download this repo